[Product Information] Windows Secure Boot certificates update

 Even after the original certificate expires, the system will still be able to boot into Windows normally.
 However, the following impacts may occur:

-- Security Updates Blocked: The system will no longer be able to receive security updates specifically for the Windows bootloader.
+Security Updates Blocked: The system will no longer be able to receive security updates specifically for the Windows bootloader.

-- Reduced Startup Security: The system startup phase may become more vulnerable to low-level threats, such as bootkits or other pre-OS malware.
+Reduced Startup Security: The system startup phase may become more vulnerable to low-level threats, such as bootkits or other pre-OS malware.

-- Recovery Limitations: If boot-related files become corrupted in the future, newer recovery media may fail to boot due to Secure Boot certificate mismatches detected by the BIOS.
+Recovery Limitations: If boot-related files become corrupted in the future, newer recovery media may fail to boot due to Secure Boot certificate mismatches detected by the BIOS.

 ________________________________________________________________________________

-How to update Secure Boot certificates on MSI laptops
+How to update Secure Boot certificates on MSI laptops?

 The update method depends on the processor generation and platform support.
 MSI provides the following update paths:

-Note: This method requires Windows 10 (22H2) or Windows 11.
+Note: This method requires your operating system to be on Windows 10 (22H2) or Windows 11 version.

-Method 3: Manual Registry Update (Advanced Users / IT Administrators)
+3. Manual Registry Update (Advanced Users / IT Administrators)

 How to verify whether your MSI laptop has been successfully updated?